Lin Bu

-Lin Bu (967–1028), formerly romanized as Lin Pu and also known by his posthumous name as Lin Hejing, was a Chinese poet and hermit during the Northern Song dynasty.
+Lin Bu (967–1028), formerly romanized as Lin Pu and also known by his posthumous name as Lin Hejing, was a Chinese poet and recluse during the Northern Song dynasty.

 Life

 One of the most famous verse masters of his era, Lin Bu was born in 967, a time when Hangzhou was still the capital of the independent kingdom of Wuyue.
 This was absorbed by Song in 978.
 Lin lived as a recluse on Gushan ("Solitary Island") in West Lake from about the age of 40 until his death in 1028.
 At the time, the lake was outside Hangzhou's walls and he supposedly never deigned to enter them.
 He was never, however, a strict hermit: he had servants and met and talked constantly with nearby scholars, Buddhist monks, and other guests.
 He was famed for his skill at Chinese chess and the guqin, as well as writing.
 If visitors arrived while he was boating on the lake, he would be summoned back by seeing one of his cranes released by his staff.
 His supposed grave has been restored on Gushan Island, along with a commemorative pavilion called the "Crane Releasing Pavilion" (放鶴亭, Fànghètíng).

 His descendant Lin Hong (林洪) later imitated his lifestyle, retiring to a hermitage on Gushan as well in the 13th century.